Excelitas-PCO/pco.recorder-samples/README.md

 [pco.cpp-samples](https://github.com/Excelitas-PCO/pco.cpp-samples) on GitHub.

 ## Requirements
+General:
 - Windows or Linux

-When using "x64 Native Tools Command Prompt for VS 2019/2022"
+When using "x64 Native Tools Command Prompt for VS 2019/2022":
 - Visual Studio 2019/2022

-or when using a terminal
+or when using a terminal:
 - Ninja Make
 - CMake
 - Any CPP Compiler, e.g. minGW